 Meet the Judges of our Communities that Work Social Media competition here.
-We’ll be announcing the full panel of judges throughout the campaign – get your entries into the competition by 1st May.
+Get your entries into the competition by 1st May.
 Click here for more details about the Social Media Competition.

 Chloe has worked in the social housing sector for over 20 years, starting in housing management whilst completing a housing masters and diploma at London School of Economics.
 In 2000 she moved into housing policy and worked on affordable housing and housing finance policy on behalf of the London boroughs, initially for London Housing Unit and prior to joining the National Federation of ALMOs (NFA) in 2007, as Head of Affordable Housing and Investment at London Councils.

 She has been the Policy Director for the NFA since 2014.
 Over the past 12 years with the NFA she has worked with officials at MHCLG, DWP, BEIS and the Treasury, MPs and Ministers as well as other housing organisations and wider stakeholders such as the Chartered Institute of Housing, the Local Government Association, the National Housing Federation, the Employment Related Services Association, NHS Alliance and Give Us A Chance to promote ALMO and council housing issues covering areas such housing finance, new build, welfare reform, health and housing and tackling worklessness.